-Called the customer and asked for adapters (contract review) Customer instructed us to do what we thought was best.
-Everything was documented and we put this on the certificate per ISO/IEC 17025 5.10.1 paragraph 2.
+The customer instructed us to do what we thought was best.
+Everything was documented, and we put this on the certificate per ISO/IEC 17025 5.10.1 paragraph 2.

-The above identified instrument was calibrated in accordance with ASTM International's (American Society for Testing and Materials) standard E74-13a entitled, "Standard Practice of Calibration of Force-Measuring Instruments...", "As Returned".
+The above-identified instrument was calibrated in accordance with ASTM International's (American Society for Testing and Materials) standard E74-13a entitled, "Standard Practice of Calibration of Force-Measuring Instruments...", "As Returned".
 We could not provide an "As Received" calibration because the indicator had to be set up prior to calibration.
 Note: In compression, the adaptor was threaded tight against the top of the load cell.
 An adaptor used by Morehouse Instrument Company was threaded approximately 1.5 inches for tension and compression.
 The zero return values were taken approximately 30 seconds after the load was released.
 This calibration is in conformance with the requirements of Morehouse QAM Rev. 12.1, dated 05/02/14, ISO/IEC 17025.